 This time of year brings more networking opportunities than any sane person wants to deal with, and begs the question, “Is there a better way to do this?”
 My answer, as you have no doubt already deduced, is “Absolutely!”
 As with most skills, there is a range of ways to be effective in networking, and it is a huge, multifaceted topic.
-This article is narrowly tailored to addresses two common weaknesses that I see among avid networkers.
+This article is narrowly tailored to address two common weaknesses that I see among avid networkers.
 Some professionals are great at making contacts—they have lunches with the right people and generate a lot of business opportunities—and yet they don't enjoy it at all.
-Many others truly thrive on meeting people and becoming friends and yet they rarely move past the friend stage to proactively generating business opportunities.
+Many others truly thrive on meeting people and becoming friends and yet they rarely move past the friend stage to proactively generate business opportunities.
 Both of these approaches are okay, and produce some results, but neither really hits that networking sweet spot.

 So, what is the secret?